Fix 1: Restart Radio Management Service

 Step 4: Type RadioEnable in the box and click on Find Next.

-Step 5: After you locate the RadioEnable entry, double-click on it and change its Value data to 1 before hitting OK.
+Step 5: After you locate the RadioEnable entry, double-click on it and change its value data to 1 before hitting OK.
 This will disable the airplane mode.
 Similarly, setting its value to 0 will enable airplane mode.

-7. Reset Network Settings
+Fix 6: Reset Network Settings

-Step 1: Press Windows key + I to launch the Settings app.
+Step 1: Press the Windows key + I to launch the Settings app.
 In the Network & internet tab, click on Advanced network settings.

 Step 2: Under More settings, click on Network reset.